agdavid/algolia-alexa-pokedex/instructions/algolia-index.md

 🎉 Congratulations!
 You've indexed with Algolia

-Cheers to [Jason Sooter](https://twitter.com/functionalstoic) for some great examples in JSON chunking
+Cheers to [Jason Sooter](https://twitter.com/functionalstoic) for some great examples in JSON chunking for the upload script.

-In our next step of this guide, we will build our interaction model in the **Amazon Developer Portal**, that is the voice components that enable a user to invoke our Alexa skill (the LaunchRequest) and detect our request (the IntentRequest)
+In our next step of this guide, we will be building our interaction model in the **Amazon Developer Portal**, that is the voice components that enable a user to invoke our Alexa skill (the LaunchRequest) and detect our request (the IntentRequest)

 [GO TO Step 2 - Alexa Interaction Model](./alexa-console.md)